Category: Work

 The project

 This project’s kickoff was the joining of a marketing strategy opportunity and the need to attenuate a usability and business model struggle, based on our personas.
-On one hand, the oncoming period of college classes comeback could be the perfect moment to launch a feature the allows teachers, students, and institutions to create lists of required books.
-On the other hand, book lovers and buyers would now be able to create as many lists as they want pinning the actual book and not a specific copy of it.
+On one hand, the upcoming college semester presented a nice opportunity to introduce a feature that enables teachers, students, and institutions to create collections – also known as listas in Portuguese – of required books.
+On the other hand, book lovers and buyers would now be able to create as many collections as they want pinning the actual book and not a specific copy of it.

 My role